sajo13/Laravel-11-Features/Readme.txt

 User Sessions: All authenticated user sessions will be invalidated.
 This is because session cookies are encrypted with your current encryption key.
 Data Decryption: Any data previously encrypted with the old key will become inaccessible unless the key is also available for decryption.

+No need of Test flags

+Laravel can now automatically recognize whether you're using PHPUnit or Pest, so you no longer need to manually specify that you're using Pest, streamlining the process of running tests.

+eg:
+php artisan make:test MyExampleTest